redbear/Duo/docs/windows_driver_installation_guide.md

 ## Install Duo DFU USB Driver

-If you make your Duo enter DFU Mode:
+Connect your Duo to computer and put it in the DFU Mode:

 1. Hold down BOTH buttons
 2. Release only the RESET button, while holding down the SETUP button.